Donald Trump Claims ‘I Hardly Know’ Gordon Sondland, But One Month Ago He Praised Sondland As ‘Great American’

 Instead, Trump was demanding that Zelensky “go to a microphone and say investigations, Biden and Clinton,” Kent testified, as reported by The Washington Post.

-Kent said his view that Trump wanted Zelensky to announce investigations into both his potential 2020 rival, Biden, and also his 2016 Democratic opponent, Hillary Clinton, came directly from a conversation with Sondland, according to the Post report.
+Kent said his view that Trump wanted Zelensky to announce investigations into both his potential 2020 rival, Biden, and also his 2016 Democratic opponent, Hillary Clinton, came directly from a conversation with Sondland, according to The Washington Post report.